Wilf Kirkham: Port Vale

 On 7 September 1925, Kirkham scored a hat-trick in a 3–0 victory over rivals Stoke City at the Victoria Ground.
 This completed the double over Stoke, as he scored twice in a 3–0 home victory eight days previously.
 On 19 September, he hit the net four times in a 6–1 thrashing of Darlington.
-He also scored hat-tricks against Middlesbrough and Preston North End, and finished the 1925–26 campaign with 35 goals in 41 appearances.
+He was called up to represent a Football League XI against an Irish League XI in October 1925 at Anfield, where he scored twice in a 5–1 victory.
+He scored hat-tricks against Middlesbrough and Preston North End, and finished the 1925–26 campaign with 35 goals in 41 appearances.

-In the 1926–27 season, Kirkham scored a club record 38 league goals, in a total of 41 goals in 46 league and cup games.
+In the 1926–27 season, Kirkham scored a club record 38 league goals in a total of 41 goals in 46 league and cup games.
 He hit hat-tricks against Grimsby Town, South Shields, Notts County, and Middlesbrough, and also hit four in a 7–1 win over Fulham.
-In the FA Cup, he earned the Vale a replay against Arsenal with the equaliser in a 2–2 draw, before the tie was lost at Highbury.
+In the FA Cup, he earned the Vale a replay against Arsenal with the equaliser in a 2–2 draw before the tie was lost at Highbury.

-He never rediscovered his record-setting form, though still managed to hit 14 goals in 40 games in 1927–28.
-He also found himself briefly rested, as Stewart Littlewood found a short period of good form.
+He never rediscovered his record-setting form, though he still hit 14 goals in 40 games in 1927–28.
+He was also briefly rested, as Stewart Littlewood found a short period of good form.
 Though he scored 15 goals in 32 appearances in 1928–29, hitting a hat-trick against Reading, the club suffered relegation into the Third Division North.
 Kirkham remained in the Second Division, after he transferred to Stoke City for a £2,800 fee; this was a club record for Stoke.

+Stoke City

-Kirkham continued his impressive scoring record with the "Potters", and hit a hat-trick past Nottingham Forest as he posted 15 goals in 27 games in 1929–30.
+Kirkham continued his impressive scoring record with the "Potters" and hit a hat-trick past Nottingham Forest as he posted 15 goals in 27 games in 1929–30.
 He then a hit-trick past Oldham Athletic, and went on to score 14 goals in 23 appearances in 1930–31.
-However he broke his leg on the opening day of the 1931–32 season, in a 2–1 home win over Chesterfield.
-He never played again for Stoke, and instead made a surprise return to Port Vale in January 1932.
+However, he broke his leg on the opening day of the 1931–32 season, in a 2–1 home win over Chesterfield.
+He never played again for Stoke.
+Instead, he made a surprise return to Port Vale in January 1932.

+Return to Port Vale

-After impressing in the reserve side Kirkham was back in the "Valiants" first team.
-His first match back was another 3–0 victory over Stoke City – his return and the derby win proved a large moral boost for fans.
+After impressing in the reserve team, Kirkham was back in the "Valiants" first-team.
+His first match back was another 3–0 victory over Stoke City.
 He bagged four goals in 17 games in 1931–32.
 For the 1932–33 season, Kirkham was once more Vale's top scorer with 15 goals in 34 games.
-At the end of the campaign he announced his retirement from professional football, at the age of 32, to concentrate on his career as an educator.
+At the end of the campaign, he announced his retirement from professional football at 32 to concentrate on his career as an educator.
 For both Potteries clubs he scored a total of 194 goals in 327 competitive games, an average of a goal every 1.7 games.